keldu/devoured/README.md

 for an interactive shell.
 `devoured`, `devoured -i` or `devoured --interactive`
 Starting the service.
-`devoured -d -f config.toml -t terraria`
+`devoured -d`
-would run the service with the specified config file.
+would run the daemon.
+The scheme how to start the services may be based on something like
+`devoured -n -t terraria`

 Currently not working, but the general layout is done.
 Just have to write a proper management socket for devoured.